 What’s important is to appreciate our differences, understand where they come from, and have the patience and respect for the culture and traditions of other countries, even if you perhaps don’t necessarily understand or agree with them.

-So here are 24 strange things you probably didn’t know about life in Korea
+So here are 24 weird things about Korea that you probably didn’t know

 1) Koreans are 1 year older than the rest of the world